tobias-weiss-ai-xr/opendesk-edu/README.md

 ## ✨ How It Works

 - 🔐 **SSO** – One login (Keycloak) via SAML2/OIDC for all services
-- 🖥️ **Unified Portal** – Access educational services alongside openDesk apps
+- 🖥️ **Unified Portal** – Access educational & research services alongside openDesk apps
 - 📦 **Modular Charts** – Each service in its own configurable Helm chart
 - 💾 **Integrated Backups** – k8up-backed persistent data (LMS, recordings, files; Grommunio uses MariaDB)
+- 🧪 **Collab Services** – Scientific computing tools (JupyterHub, Overleaf, RStudio, Dask) at `collab.opendesk.example.com`

 ### What's unchanged ✅

 All core openDesk CE components remain intact — Element, Nextcloud, Open-Xchange, XWiki, OpenProject, Jitsi, CryptPad, Notes, Collabora, and the full Nubus IAM stack.
-BBB, OpenCloud, Grommunio, and SOGo are optional drop-in alternatives, not replacements.
+BBB, OpenCloud, Grommunio, SOGo, and the collab-services (JupyterHub, Overleaf, Open WebUI, etc.) are optional add-ons, not replacements.
 This is a **superset** of openDesk CE, not a fork.

 ---